akolesnikoff/sws/README.md

   to create the exact field `c.name` even if it does not exist.
 This can be useful in rare circumstances where the codebase uses the pattern `c.get("name", default)` for things, and the `get_config` doesn't include a value for `name`.
 Use with care.
+- The `FinalConfig` has a `.to_json()` and `.to_flat_json()` utils that returns a string that's the json serialized config, but with non-json-serializable values replaced by an explanatory string.
+It's for logging/storing of configs for humans.
+- Similarly, there's the `sws.from_json` and `sws.from_flat_json` counterparts, they
+  are provided purely for human analysis and convenience, since json is lossy wrt sws.

 # Installing
 ```bash